GhostlyPleb/portfolio-project-3/README.md

 ## Testing

 When it came to testing, I debugged the ship position throught the development and logged.
-I did try to implament a scalable board to the game but due to time restraints was unable to do so and will have to add in the future.
+I did try to implement a scalable board to the game but due to time restraints was unable to do so and will have to add in the future.

 ## Bugs